bitcoin-dot-org/Bitcoin.org/_includes/guide_contracts.md

 Bob gives the redeemScript to Charlie, who checks to make sure his public key and Alice's public key are included.
-Then he hashes the redeemScript, to create a P2SH scriptPubKey, and pays the satoshis to it.
+Then he hashes the redeemScript to create a P2SH scriptPubKey and pays the satoshis to it.
 Bob sees the payment get added to the block chain and ships the merchandise.

 Unfortunately, the merchandise gets slightly damaged in transit.
 Charlie